TosbackCgusBridge-Bot/CGUs-versions/Synology/Privacy Policy.md

 Package Activation Data we collect

 To activate certain Synology-published packages, your Synology Account is required to complete the activation.
-Synology collects device-specific information and information from your Synology Account such as hardware model name, user's type (business or home), data storage location, and company name).
+Synology collects device-specific information and information from your Synology Account such as hardware model name, user's type (business or home), data storage location, and company name.

 Applicable to: